MicrosoftDocs/entra-docs/docs/identity/users/groups-assign-sensitivity-labels.md

 You also need to synchronize your sensitivity labels to Microsoft Entra ID.
 For instructions, see [Enable sensitivity labels for containers and synchronize labels](/purview/sensitivity-labels-teams-groups-sites#how-to-enable-sensitivity-labels-for-containers-and-synchronize-labels).

-## Assign a label to a new group in the Azure portal
+## Assign a label to a new group in the Microsoft Entra admin center

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
 1. Select **Microsoft Entra ID**.